Fiona-T/knot-art/README.md

 - [#40](https://github.com/Fiona-T/knot-art/issues/40) As the website owner, I can add a edit the details of a product in the shop, so that I can change the price, description etc. and customers will see the updated information
 - [#41](https://github.com/Fiona-T/knot-art/issues/41) As the website owner, I can turn on or off the active flag on a product, so that I can add or remove it from appearing in the shop for customers when it is in/out of stock
 - [#42](https://github.com/Fiona-T/knot-art/issues/42) As the website owner, I can delete a product, so that it will not appear in the shop if it was added in error
-- [#43](https://github.com/Fiona-T/knot-art/issues/43) As the website owner, I can add a new category of product so that I can then add new products with this category to the shop
+- [#43](https://github.com/Fiona-T/knot-art/issues/43) As a website owner I can access the Django admin site for the categories so that I can add, edit or delete categories from here and new products for these categories can be added to the shop
 - [#51](https://github.com/Fiona-T/knot-art/issues/51) As a site owner I can access the Django admin site for the products so that I can view, edit, delete products from here as well as from the website
 - [#56](https://github.com/Fiona-T/knot-art/issues/56) As a website owner I can see orders in the admin site so that I can access the order details and fulfil the orders
 - [#66](https://github.com/Fiona-T/knot-art/issues/66) As a website owner I can add a product and the sku is created automatically so that the skus for the products are standardised and I do not have to manually add a sku
 - [#70](https://github.com/Fiona-T/knot-art/issues/70) As a website owner I can have the sku of a product updated when the category is changed so that the sku of the product is reflects the new category
+- [#82](https://github.com/Fiona-T/knot-art/issues/82) As a website owner I can see a label and helptext on the category dropdown in the product form so that I am clear on what to do for this field

 #### Admin for Markets page
 - [#44](https://github.com/Fiona-T/knot-art/issues/44) As the website owner, I can see all markets on the markets page including past ones, so that I can see an overview of all markets and see older markets as well as upcoming ones